 Having an in-depth discussion with your physician is a key step prior to undergoing any surgical procedure, but it’s particularly important if you’re planning facial reconstruction surgery.
 Patients should discuss these procedures extensively with their surgeon in order to ensure they are on the same page.

-Because of how personal this type of surgery is, we reached out to Alexander Markarian, MD, assistant professor of surgery at the Keck School of Medicine of USC and director of the USC Facial Plastic Surgery Center at Keck Medicine of USC, to ask him what the best three questions you should ask your facial reconstruction surgeon.
+Given the personal nature of facial reconstruction surgery, we reached out to Alexander Markarian, MD, assistant professor of surgery at the Keck School of Medicine of USC and director of the USC Facial Plastic Surgery Center at Keck Medicine of USC, to get recommendations on the questions you should ask your facial reconstruction surgeon.
 Markarian explains why asking the three following questions is important for each patient.

 1. How long will it take to heal from this surgery?

 Simply put, surgery causes stress.
 Facial surgery can cause a bit more stress to patients because of the importance of the face to human identity.
-Knowing how long it takes to heal will help set your expectations through the surgery.
+Knowing how long it takes to heal will help you set expectations about the surgery and recovery.

 2. Will additional surgery be needed?

 3. How many times have you done this procedure and what do you see as the positives and negatives of the surgery we are discussing?

-By asking this question, you are able to see exactly how experienced your doctor is and learn more about the experience.
-This will help you feel more comfortable through such a rigorous procedure like a facial reconstruction surgery.
+By asking this question, you will be able to learn more about your doctor’s experience.
+The goal is to help you feel more comfortable about undergoing such a rigorous procedure like a facial reconstruction surgery.

-The relationship goes both ways though.
-As your surgeon, Dr. Markarian needs to know you well, and understand your life and who you are.
-Some of these surgeries are multi-staged, meaning that patients must go through several procedures in order to get the best possible result.
-The end goal is to get you back on track to living your life to the fullest — whatever that means for you personally.
+The relationship goes both ways though and your surgeon needs to know you well too.
+Some of these surgeries are multistage, meaning that patients must go through several procedures in order to get the best possible result.
+The end goal is to get you back on track to living your life to the fullest.